rxnlabs/wc-authorize.net-pro/readme.txt

 = 5.1.8 =
 * Updated "WC tested up to" header to 3.9
+* Restricted the address to be sent in the gateway request to 60 characters
+* Restricted the company to be sent in the gateway request to 50 characters
+* Restricted the order description to be sent in the gateway request to 50 characters

 = 5.1.7 =
 * Updated "WC tested up to" header to 3.8